TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 Research Interests
 ======
-My research interests lie in the domain of Computational Biology.
-More sepcifically, my work focuse on assembly of circular RNAs.
+My research interest lies in the field of Computational Biology.
+More sepcifically, my work focuses on assembly of circular RNAs.

 News
 ======
 [December 2024] Our EquiRep work got accepted to RECOMB 2025.
 Thanks to all the co-authors!

-[Novemeber 2024] Passed my Ph.D. comprehensive exam!
+[Novemeber 2024] Passed my Ph.D. comprehensive exam and officially a Ph.D. candidate!

 [July 2024] Our work TERRACE, previously accepted to RECOMB 2024, has now been accepted to [Genome Research](https://genome.cshlp.org/content/34/9/1365)!